Day 2 – Mount Amagi

 The first river valley I discovered by accident.
 I was driving up an unnamed road and missed a turn.
 I found myself in a heavily wooded valley with several wasabi farms.
 I parked at a turn out and headed down to the river.
 I ended up catching 4-5 smallish Yamame or Amago.
 Amago look a lot like Yamame except they have red spots.
 The fish I caught were about 10cm long.
 If held in the right light and viewed at a certain angle I could make out red spots, however the spots did not turn out in any of the photos… Perhaps I was imagining things.
 I continued up the valley until the keiryu split and the smaller rivers became too small for fish to inhabit.
 Leaving my sawanabori gear on I drove down the road a bit to explore another river.

 The third river valley was also discovered by accident.
-Again I missed a crucial turn and by the time I figured it out I didn’t care because the river looked absolutely gorgeous.
+Again I missed a crucial turn and by the time I figured it out I did not care because the river looked absolutely gorgeous.
 I continued up the road until the river forked.
 The road also forked and so I chose to go left, because that keiryu looked a lot smaller (I prefer fishing small water).
 At a bridge crossing the road turned to dirt and so I parked, donned my sawanobori gear and began fishing my way upstream.
 At the first pool I hooked into a nice sized Yamame and brought her to hand.
 I must have caught close to a dozen Yamame and Amago in this stream.
-They were pretty feisty and most of them didn’t want their photos taken.
+They were pretty feisty and most of them did not want their photos taken.
 This particular river valley was a wasabi factory, with dozens of wasabi farms along its banks.
-No one was working at any of them though so my presence went unnoticed (which I was grateful for).
+No one was working at any of them though so my presence went unnoticed.

 With the sun an hour or so from setting I scrambled up the hillside back to the road and wandered back to my car.
 It was time for me to head home.
 I had a plane to catch the next day and I still had several hours of driving to get home.

 It had been a spectacular adventure, my second one on Izu Peninsula.
 The fishing had been better than I had expected and the hiking was superb.
-I had stumbled across several other river valleys that I didn’t have time to explore and so as I drove home I began to plan my next expedition to Izu Peninsula.
-The next time though I think I’ll need at least six days. 😀
+I had stumbled across several other river valleys that I did not have time to explore and so as I drove home I began to plan my next expedition to Izu Peninsula.
+The next time though I think I will need at least six days.